ylixir/byatk/index.md

 # Resistor
 The resistor is the round stripped component.
 Probably beige or blue in color.
 It goes in the place on your board labelled R1.
 Orientation doesn't matter and you can put it on the top or bottom of your board as you please.
+Simply bend the wires coming out of the resistor 90 degrees and then push them through the holes to either side of the R1 label.
+Solder the side with the wires sticking out, and then snip the wires.
 See bottom right in the image.
 ![](images/resistor.jpg)

 # Lighting Test